featurist/coypu/README.md

 # Coypu is
-* A robust wrapper for browser automation tools (e.g. Selenium WebDriver) to ease automating js/ajax-heavy websites from .Net
+* A robust wrapper for .Net browser automation tools such as Selenium WebDriver and WatiN to ease automating js/ajax-heavy websites
 * A more intuitive DSL for interacting with the browser, inspired by the ruby framework Capybara - http://github.com/jnicklas/capybara

 # Coypu is not